 Step 3: Pest Control

-There are a few ways to get rid of aphids, scale and mealybugs, but the easiest and most effective way is with 70% alcohol with an optional drop of Dawn dish soap.
-Load the alcohol into a small sprayer and spray your affected plants as much as possible, taking care to cover every angle and underneath the plants’ leaves.
+There are a few ways to get rid of aphids, scale and mealybugs.
+However, the easiest and most effective way is with 70% alcohol with an optional drop of Dawn dish soap.
+Load the alcohol into a small sprayer and spray your affected plants as much as possible.
+Take care to cover every angle and underneath the plants’ leaves.
 I personally like to also take a Q-tip dipped in alcohol and clean up any bugs and mealybug cotton that I see.
 (The sprayer will kill the bugs, and unless you rinse or wash the dead bugs off, they’ll still be there!
 Thus the Q-tip to clean them up.)

 You can also use dish soap mixed with water or insecticidal soap, but I find the alcohol to be very effective.